eprakash2022-coder/Python-Bootcamp/README.md

 step:3 I would get the clean cup step:4 Add tea leaves and sugar to cup after that I would add something more probably, Pour boiled water into the cup

+convert these steps into the python programme

+Python intro:
+Lets explore more about the python class consists of the methods or funtcions
+object: what is an object ?

+properties cup colour, chai sweetness

+methods actions -> stir,pour, drink